blastbeng/spotisub/README.md

 ## Planned Features

 Dashboard
-* View which tracks are missing and decide to download it trough spotdl or just ignore em
+* View which tracks are missing and decide to download trough spotdl or just ignore em
 * View which tracks are being matched with the spotdl playlists\recommendations, and decide to keep or exclude em
 * Configure some parameters of subtify trough the dashboard instead of docker env variables
 * Ability to interact with spotdl and lidarr integrations from the dashboard